go-gitea/gitea/docs/content/doc/usage/permissions.en-us.md

 ## Organization Repository

-Different from individual repositories, the owner of organization repositories are the owner team of this organization.
+For individual repositories, the owner is the user who created it.
+For organization repositories, the owners are the members of the owner team on this organization.
+All the permissions depends on the team permission settings.

 ### Owner Team